 General Blog Metrics

-Sessions refers to individual user visits.
-If a visitor has been on 3 different days in the month on your website, this is recorded as 1 visitor but with three sessions.
-This can be seen, for example, by how many repeat visitors you have.
+‘Sessions’ are individual user visits.
+If a visitor has been back to your website on three different days in the month, this is recorded as one visitor but with three sessions – helping you work out how many repeat visitors you have.

-Of increasing important is a measurement called the ‘residence’.
-This is the average time that visitors spent on your website in one session.
-The longer this dwell time is, the more interesting and better fit the contents appear to be.
-However, an evaluation of the total value does not make much sense.
-Instead, one should look at how long the visitors were on particularly important pages.
+This is the average time visitors spend on your website in one session.
+The longer this ‘dwell time’ is, the more interesting and better a fit the contents appear to be.
+However, an evaluation of the total value can be misleading, so instead look at how long visitors dwelt on particularly important pages.

 Pages per session

-The ‘bounce rate’ indicates how many visitors leave your website having visited just one page.
-The general thought is that a low bounce rate is good, but there are exceptions.
-The search engines like to see this as it is an indicator that your website is interesting.
-However, and especially with an Amazon Affiliate website, a visitor may quickly read a product review, decide to buy it, and quickly click over to Amazon.
+The ‘bounce rate’ means how many visitors leave your website having visited just one page.
+Generally, of course, a low bounce rate is good, but there are exceptions.
+So, with an Amazon Associates website, a visitor may quickly read a product review, decide to buy the product, and quickly click over to Amazon.

-In that case the bounce rate would be high, but they have done what you want them to do.
+In this case, the bounce rate is high, but the visitor has done what you want them to do.

-This is mainly used on social websites and measures user interaction.
+This is mainly measures social-media behaviour and user interaction.
 What is the Share Rate (Social shares per 100 page views)?
-The number of shares can be analyzed with haretally.co.
+The number of Shares can be analysed with sharetally.co.

 Click Through Rate (CTR)

-Number of clicks / number of impressions the banner or the links * 100 = CTR
+Number of clicks / Number of impressions of the banner or the link * 100 = CTR

 This is about the concrete actions of the visitors.
 This may be the purchase of a product or subscribing to a newsletter.
 The calculation is as follows: